Ruplal House: Backgrounds

-Rooplal Das was a Jamindar and a merchant.
+Rooplal Das Belonging to a Mahishya ,family, He was Jamindar and a merchant.
 He was the first educated member of his family.
-In the Probeshika Exam he stood first and got a scholarship of tk 10 and he was a great fan of music.
+In the Praveshika Exam he stood first and got a scholarship of tk 10 and he was a great fan of music.
 He did not spend much on social causes but he spent a lot for the musicians.
 Rooplal house is well known to have hosted a lot of cultural activity of the time.
 Gurus of Indian classical music like Ostad Alauddin Khan, Ostad Wall Ullah Khan and Lakshmi Devi regularly hosted shows.
 In 1888 when Lord Dafrin was invited to visit Dhaka by the Elites of that time, a competition was held between Ahsan Manzil and Rooplal house and Rooplal house won by the vote of the elites; this added political importance to Rooplal house at that time.
 For showing off their social status they spent tk 45000 to decorate it.

 After the earthquake of 1897 the watchtower of the house broke down and the family shifted their home to another place.
 The great house was abandoned for 50 years.
 The story of Shyam Bazaar starts from after the Dash family left the house.
 There was a garden on the eastern side of Rooplal House named 'Roghubabur Bagaan' and there was a pool named 'Shayambabur Pool'.
 After the family left the house the garden lost its beauty because of no maintenance.
 The market then started here and was known as Shyam Bazar.
 The bund area was developed as a rich residential area which was occupied mainly by the high class European officers and merchants.
 But by 1930 the riverfront lost its residential quality and was developed as a highly commercial area.